 When Danger Mouse took the wisdom of Shawn Carter and placed it atop the sonic revelries of the Beatles, we had reached a monumental point in music.
 The potential of song had been captured in an entirely new methodology.
 A dizzying array of concepts and auditory sensibilities took shape, providing even the most complex eardrum some peace of mind.
 An insatiable appetite was being calmed.

-From there, we had the respected (9th Wonder’s Black is Back) to the underrated (Kev Brown’s The Brown Album) to the fairly unknown (DJ Zay’s A Fair Alternative) examining the concept with rewarding results.
+From there, we got everything from the respected (9th Wonder’s Black is Back) to the underrated (Kev Brown’s The Brown Album) to the fairly unknown (DJ Zay’s A Fair Alternative), each examining the concept with rewarding results.
 We feasted and it was good.

-Fans of A Tribe Called Quest are fans of the Pharcyde and vice versa.
+Here’s a basic fact of Hip-Hop: Fans of A Tribe Called Quest are fans of the Pharcyde and vice versa.
 I am sure of this.
-Hip-hop eccentricities claim no regional allegiances.
-What each did individually represented a greater narrative in the canon of hip-hop.
+Hip-Hop eccentricities claim no regional allegiances.
+What each did individually represented a greater narrative in the canon of Hip-Hop.
 These were two acts that seemed destined to come together.
 Unfortunately, it never happened.
 At least, not in full.
-In a way that’s changed.
+To some exent, that’s finally changed.
 Today, we take a look into what could have been.

 *sigh of relief*

-It’s easy to say this this was not a sophisticated endeavor.
+It’s easy to say that this was not a sophisticated endeavor.
 Of course, when constructing a project involving Tribe “We’ve Got The Jazz” deserves inclusion.
 That’s a given, right?
 But pairing it with “Soul Power?”
 That takes talent.
 It doesn’t sound forced.
 At times, I forget that I’m listening to a 3rd party album.
-Something this synthetic shouldn’t sound so organic.
-But it does.
+Something this synthetic shouldn’t sound so organic, but it does.
 It’s a testament to the connectivity of the artists, but speaks volumes of just how good Amerigo Gazaway really is.

 The upside of mashup albums is unequivocally high.
 This is that.
-This is a meeting of the minds that didn’t happen in reality, but now stands in the ethereal realm of musical possibility realized, even in this abstract space of reconstitution.
+This is a meeting of the minds that never happened in reality, but now stands in the ethereal realm of musical possibility realized, even in this abstract space of reconstitution.